m-c-frank/easyghpages/README.md

-# easyghpages

-Publishing Markdown with GitHub Pages and Custom Domain
+# easyghpages Publishing Markdown with GitHub Pages and Custom Domain

-This README provides a script for an interactive CLI setup to publish a markdown file using GitHub Pages with a custom domain.
-Make sure to fork this repository or create your own to proceed.
+This README provides a script for an interactive CLI setup to publish a `README.md` file using GitHub Pages with a custom domain.
+Use the setup script to fork this repository into your own account and set up GitHub Pages.

 ## Prerequisites

 - A GitHub account.
 - The `gh` CLI installed and authenticated.
-- A custom domain already set up on Namecheap or another DNS provider.

 ## Interactive CLI Setup